 English Setters were developed in 19th century England by Sir Edward Laverack and are therefore sometimes called the “Laverack Setter” A second breeder, a Welshman called Llewellyn, crossed some of Laverack’s Setters with his own for both hunting capabilities and attractiveness.

 These Setters were used extensively as bird dogs and more recently as wonderful family dogs.
-The English is for some unknown reason the least popular of the three Setters and was ranked 95th out of 154 dog breeds in 2004 AKC registrations.
+It is for some unknown reason, the least popular of the three Setters and was ranked 95th out of 154 dog breeds in 2004 AKC registrations.

 Temperament of a English Setter

 This handsome and elegant Setter is a strong and active dog.
-The English is also a loving and loyal family dog that is kind and gentle with children.
-This breed gets along well with pets, other animals and strangers.
+It also combines traits that make it a loving and loyal family dog, that is kind and gentle with children.
+The breed generally gets along well with pets, other animals and strangers.

 This sweet-natured sociable dog needs the companionship of its family – people and/or pets to be happy.
 Setters can be fairly easy to train but have a stubborn streak which takes the form of quiet resistance rather than outright disobedience.

-Setter puppies can be energetic and need lots of exercise and should be supervised with toddlers.
-This breed needs early, consistent and patient obedience training.
+English Setter puppies can be energetic and need lots of exercise.
+They can be clumsy and should be supervised with toddlers.
+Consistent and patient obedience training is advised and the earlier you can start this the better.
 English Setters are not recommended for first-time or novice dog owners.

 These Setters are not apartment dogs and need daily walks of several hours as well as activities to keep them busy.
-The English does much better in the country than in the city.
-This breed doesn’t do well in isolation as it needs the companionship of its family and other pets.
+The English does much better in the country than in the city, but at the same time it doesn’t do well in isolation.
+It needs the companionship of its family and other pets.
+To feel like part of a pack.

 Grooming